-Let’s explore an example: a local newspaper in rural West Virginia.
+Let’s explore the Welch News: a local newspaper in rural West Virginia.

-The Welch News in West Virginia has a circulation size of about 2500 and around 2000 people in the town.
-Before January 2020, the Welch News was focused on their print product–a great paper by the way.
+The Welch News in McDowell, County, West Virginia has a circulation size of about 2500 and around 2000 people in the town.
+Before January 2020, the Welch News was solely focused on their print product–a great paper by the way.

 We’ve been working with the Welch News Publisher Melissa Nester for about a year or so on a digital strategy.
 We wanted the entry cost to having a full-fledge digital paywall to be as low as possible.

 On January 28th, 2020, we launched a digital paywall website based in WordPress.